 When I can’t get down to the river for sunrise, I check out the VMFA grounds.
 Below is a shot captured during sunrise near the fountain they have on their multi-use platform.
 Sometimes there is sunrise yoga up there.
 I haven’t been but I am sure it’s amazing!

 Then there are fall leaves on Monument Ave.
 The tree is backlit by an early morning sun.

-Made the choice to shoot at just the right angle to prevent the sun from peaking through as I did not want to draw the viewers eyes away from the fall leaves.
+Made the choice to shoot at just the right angle to prevent the sun from peeking through as I did not want to draw the viewer’s eyes away from the fall leaves.

 And the image below was taken the same day but closer to Boulevard in front of First Baptist Church.
 I caught this lonely fall leaf sitting upright on one of the wall posts.

 As previously mentioned Scott’s Addition is my current home and capturing the industrial vibe is always fun.
 One of my favorites was taken in an alleyway near Buskey Cider early morning.

-And one captured as snow started to cover cars in front of an apartment complex.
+And one was captured as the snow started to cover cars in front of an apartment complex.

 I captured it in color as a long exposure shot, then converted it to black and white in post-work.

 Here is the same angle in color as a canvas print.
 Which do you prefer?

 Also captured this view during heavy snow.
 Getting down there was an expensive adventure.
 Used Uber down and back since I didn’t want to unbury my car.

 Only realized the cost after I got down to Libby Hill.
 So I had to use Uber again to get back home.
 Capturing this image made it worth it though.